plumvillage/newsletter/src/2024/vi/articles/includes/transmission-gathas-vn.md

 > **Chân Minh Hải**
 > *(Thế danh: Daya Heather Jepsen)*
 > > The **ocean** of **wisdom** is our ancient and true inheritance
-> > The bright eyes of the Awakened One contemplate the nature if all things and see no coming and no going
+> > The bright eyes of the Awakened One contemplate the nature of all things and see no coming and no going
 > > On her path of return, she carries the peaceful light of the moon
 > > As a gracious offering to each living being.